Muay Boran Training

 Using this information and the painstaking research done within Thailand, Arjarn Samai was able to document and confirm 60 Awudt Muay Boran techniques and fighting methods.
 Only two records of the techniques, hand-painted on parchment now exist.
 Arjarn Samai’s son, Arjarn Werayut Messamarn visited the UK in 2005 bringing with him one of these unique documents.

 Using modern technology it was possible to reconstruct a more practical document that can now be used to teach the techniques.
 This syllabus is a legacy handed down from Arjarn Samai.
-It remains the property of the instructors of Buddhai Swan and in fact there are only two instructors in Europe authorised to teach the syllabus, Kru Tony Moore and his senior student Kru Carl Johnson.
-It is truly apt therefore that the Thai tradition of handing the knowledge down through the generations continues with the syllabus passing from Arjarn Samai, to his son Arjarn Werayut and then on to his son’s student Kru Tony to finally reach the next generation of teacher, Kru Carl.
+It remains the property of the instructors of Buddhai Swan and in fact there are only two instructors in Europe authorised to teach the syllabus, Kru Tony Moore and his senior students Kru Steven Moore and Kru Carl Johnson.
+It is truly apt therefore that the Thai tradition of handing the knowledge down through the generations continues with the syllabus passing from Arjarn Samai, to his son Arjarn Werayut and then on to his son’s student Kru Tony to finally reach the next generation of teacher, Kru Steven and Kru Carl.

 Besides the Buddhai Swan techniques, we have uncovered at least another 60 different techniques from various sources including Arjarn Yodthong from the Sityodthong Camp, Arjarn Panya Kraitus author of the book “Muay Thai Most Distinguished Art of Fighting”, the late Mr Bunyuen Suvanatdha former head of the Amateur Muay Thai Association of Thailand and Kru Lang of the Sitpralang Camp in Ayuddhaya.